Last Updated on July 11, 2026 by Daniel Globe

 Start with your emailed e-ticket or printed receipt; American Airlines ticket numbers begin with 001.
 Check your confirmation email first, because it often carries both the ticket number and itinerary details you’ll need.

-If you booked an award and the number isn’t obvious, use your PNR and message @AmericanAir on Twitter to request it.
-That’s where PNR importance really matters: it links your reservation to the right record.
+If you booked an award and the number isn’t obvious, use your PNR and message @AmericanAir on Twitter/X to request it.
+That’s where the PNR matters most: it links your reservation to the right record.
+You can also log into your AAdvantage account and check “Past Trips,” where the ticket number is often listed alongside your flight details.

 Check When Your Receipt Is Available

 Wondering when you can actually get your American Airlines receipt?
-Timing matters, and knowing the rules helps you move fast, stay organized, and keep control of your tracking expenses.
 Ticket and fee receipts are available 24 hours after purchase, while inflight purchase receipts show up 72 hours after your flight.
-Once they’re ready, you can access ticket and fee receipts for up to 18 months from the purchase date.
+Once ready, ticket and fee receipts stay accessible for up to 18 months from the purchase date.
 Inflight purchase receipts, like food or Wi-Fi, stay valid for up to 6 months.

-For receipt availability, check the American Airlines receipt page at www.aa.com/your-receipts.
+For receipt availability, check aa.com/your-receipts.
 Have your ticket number and last name ready, then grab the receipt as soon as it appears so you don’t lose access later.

 Print or Save Your American Airlines Receipt

-Once your American Airlines receipt is available, you can print it or save a digital copy in just a few steps.
-Go to www.aa.com/your-receipts, enter your ticket number and last name, then open the receipt with confidence.
+Once your American Airlines receipt is available, you can print it or save a digital copy in a few steps.
+Go to aa.com/your-receipts, enter your ticket number and last name, then open the receipt.

 - Click Print at the top of the page.